Many people want to know the difference between DUI and DWI in Texas.

 But in Texas, DUI generally only applies to minors and is called a DUI, or “driving under the influence of alcohol by a minor.”

-This law differs from DWI, because no person under 21 can legally consume alcohol, regardless of whether they are driving or not.
+This law differs from DWI, because no person under 21 can legally consume alcohol.
+This is regardless of whether they are driving or not.

-Therefore, the 0.08% “legal limit” does not apply to a minor, since any amount of alcohol in a minor’s system violates Texas law.
+Therefore, the 0.08% “legal limit” does not apply to a minor.
+That’s because any amount of alcohol in a minor’s system violates Texas law.

 The penalties vary depending on the minor’s age and the number of prior DUI convictions.
 Texas DPS will most likely administratively suspend the minor’s driver’s license for 60 days for a first offense.
 If the minor is under 17, the court treats a first-offense DUI as a Class C misdemeanor.

-This carries a penalty of 20 to 40 hours of community service, a $500 fine, license suspension from 60 to 180 days, and compelled attendance at an Alcohol Awareness Course for both the minor and their parent may be required.
+This carries a penalty of 20 to 40 hours of community service, a $500 fine, and license suspension from 60 to 180 days.
+It may also require mandatory attendance at an Alcohol Awareness Course for both the minor and their parent.

 Get in Contact with a Drunk Driving Lawyer in San Antonio Today

-Contact Austin Hagee Law Firm today to learn more about the difference between DUI and DWI in Texas from a team of legal advocates who know how to help you protect your rights.
+Contact Austin Hagee Law Firm today to learn more about the difference between DUI and DWI in Texas.
+Learn from a team of legal advocates who know how to help you protect your rights.

 Book a free consultation today with our award-winning attorneys online or call us at 210-500-3700.